Skip to main content

 Two dimensions combined

-Rodz’s proprietary Balance scoring model solves both of these problems by combining two dimensions:
+Rodz’s proprietary Balance scoring model addresses both problems by combining two dimensions.

-Signal type: each type of signal (among the 108 available) receives a weight based on the strength of the revealed intent.
+Signal type: each signal type (among the 108 available) carries a weight based on the strength of the intent it reveals.
 A fundraising round scores higher than an address change.
 A CTO hire scores higher than an intern hire.

 Recency: a coefficient that decays after 48 hours.
-A signal detected 2 hours ago has a coefficient of 1.0.
-The same signal detected 3 days ago has a coefficient of 0.2.
-After 7 days, the coefficient approaches 0.
+A signal detected two hours ago has a coefficient of 1.0.
+The same signal detected three days later has a coefficient of 0.2.
+After seven days, the coefficient is close to zero.

-The Balance score is the product of these two dimensions: Score = Signal weight x Recency coefficient
+The Balance score is the product of those two dimensions: Score = Signal weight x Recency coefficient

 The three tiers

-The Balance score automatically classifies each prospect into one of three tiers:
+The Balance score places each prospect automatically into one of three tiers.

 Tier 1 (ABM): high Balance score.
-Strong signals (fundraising, C-level appointment) detected recently (less than 24 hours).
-Fully personalized treatment: manually written email, follow-up call, no templates.
+Strong signals such as a fundraising round or a C-level appointment, detected within the last 24 hours.
+These get fully personalized treatment: a manually written email, a follow-up call, no templates.

 Tier 2 (semi-automated): medium Balance score.
-Mid-strength signals (mass hiring, rapid growth) or strong signals that are slightly older (24-48 hours).
-Template-based messaging with contextual personalization (signal mentioned in the opener).
+Mid-strength signals like mass hiring or rapid growth, or strong signals that are 24 to 48 hours old.
+Template-based messaging with contextual personalization, where the signal gets mentioned in the opener.

 Tier 3 (automated): low Balance score.
-Weaker signals (technology change, event attendance) or older signals.
+Weaker signals such as a technology change or event attendance, or signals that are older.
 Standardized sequences with personalization variables.

 Dynamic scoring, not static

-Unlike firmographic scoring that only changes when the company evolves (which can take months), Balance scoring is recalculated with every new signal.
-A Tier 3 prospect can jump to Tier 1 overnight if a fundraising round is detected.
-A Tier 1 prospect drops to Tier 2 then Tier 3 as the signal ages.
+Unlike firmographic scoring, which only shifts when a company’s profile changes (and that can take months), the Balance score recalculates with every new signal.
+A Tier 3 prospect can jump to Tier 1 overnight if a funding round is detected.
+A Tier 1 prospect slides to Tier 2 and then Tier 3 as that signal ages.

 Implementing Balance scoring